2020 FanShield 500

 The 2020 FanShield 500 was a NASCAR Cup Series race held on March 8, 2020, at Phoenix Raceway in Avondale, Arizona.
 Contested over 316 laps—extended from 312 laps due to an overtime finish, on the 1.022 mi oval, it was the fourth race of the 2020 NASCAR Cup Series season.
 This was the last race to run before the season was put on hold due to the COVID-19 pandemic.

 Report

 Background

 Phoenix Raceway, is a 1.022 mi, low-banked tri-oval race track located in Avondale, Arizona.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

-The race would be Kyle Larson's last race with Chip Ganassi Racing.
+The race would be Kyle Larson's last race with Chip Ganassi Racing before the team axed him for using the racial slur "nigger" during the eventual season's hiatus.